UrbanCode/IBM-Installation-Manager-UCD/README.md

 	a new distributable zip within the releases folder.
 Use this command if you wish to make your own changes to the plugin.

+### Step List
+- **Execute Response File**: Execute a `imcl` response file using IBM Installation Manager.
+This step can be used to install all products that use the IBM Installation Manager for installation.
+- **Install or Upgrade IBM Installation Manager**: Install or Upgrade IBM Installation Manager from a IBM Installation Manager installer.
+- **Uninstall IBM Installation Manager**: Uninstall the currently installed IBM Installation Manager.

 ### History
     Version 4
         Community GitHub Release